sous-chefs/powershell/README.md

 ### default

-The default recipe is needs to be included before using the powershell_module resource.
+The default recipe contains no resources and will do nothing if included on a run_list.

 ### powershell2